FirstHR

 Hiring Your First Back-Office Person

 For a small company, the administrative assistant is frequently the first hire whose whole job is to make everyone else more effective.
-That changes how you interview and what comes next, and the small business hiring guide covers the broader process.
+That changes how you interview and what comes next.

 The admin assistant is often your first real back-office hire